LinkaiQi/C397-Information-Retrieval-courseworks/assignment1/README.md

 Code reference: https://gist.github.com/vladignatyev/06860ec2040cb497f0f3

 ## test cases for bonus marks
-test cases care in the `test` folder
+test cases and its running instructions are in the `test` folder